 CYESO at Cornerstone Baptist Church

 Seven Rivers Christian School gave us a beginning home for teaching students; however, increased student enrollment did not allow CYESO expansion.
 Cornerstone Baptist Church, 1100 West Highlands Blvd., Inverness, FL 34452, has invited CYESO to become part of its educational campus for community intellectual development in Art, Drama and Music.

-Classes are organized in the school rooms, 4:00 P.M. to 5:30 P.M., Tuesdays and Thursdays.
+Classes are organized in the school rooms, 4:00 P.M. to 5:30 P.M., Tuesdays.
 Teachers, staff, and students conform to the standards at Cornerstone, in addition to the bylaws and CYESO Handbook.